marcozennaro/tropo_paper/paper.md

 Propagation beyond the horizon is a well known field of research which has been used to establish long communication links since WW II.
-Oftentimes people have experienced abnormal reception of FM radio channels or TV broadcasts, especially in the summer.
+Oftentimes people have experienced abnormal reception of broadcast FM or TV channels, especially in the summer.
 Nowadays, with the exponential growth of Internet of Things (IoT) networks, many users have documented very long links on the ISM bands (868 MHz in Europe) used by such devices.
 It is worth noting that beyond the horizon transmission is also a source of interference to other users, which might be unaware of the origin of the spurious signals [@imam2009prediction].
-Shedding light on the anomalous propagation mechanism is a first and important step in the mitigation efforts.
+Shedding light on the anomalous propagation mechanism is a first and important step in the mitigation efforts and in explaining radio signal propagation beyond the line of sight.

-In a previous study [@zennaro2020troppo], we focussed on the use of the crowd sourced initiative TheThingsNetwork (TTN), since it allowed leveraging the openness of that system and the great number of TTN gateways deployed globally, to check the reach of a simple IoT node that we have installed on the roof of our institute.
+In a previous study [@zennaro2020troppo], we focussed on the use of the crowd sourced initiative TheThingsNetwork (TTN), since it allowed leveraging the openness of that system and the great number of TTN gateways deployed globally, to check the reach of simple IoT nodes.

-Presently, we generalyze the analysis to cover any wireless link for which the transmitter and receiver sites are specified, as well as the date on which the very long distance link was observed.
+Presently, we generalize the analysis to cover any wireless link for which the transmitter and receiver sites are specified, as well as the date on which the anomalous link was observed.

 Anomalous tropospheric propagation is defined [@itu1990effects] as a transmission that extends beyond the geographical horizon.
 Normally, in those areas, signals start to rapidly reduce in strength.
-Viewers living in such a "deep fringe" reception area will notice that during certain conditions, weak signals, normally masked by noise, increase its strength to the point of allowing normal reception.
-Furthermore, in special conditions related to the state of the troposphere at a given time along the trajectory, the signals can reach very long distances [ko1983anomalous].
+TV broadcast viewers living in such a "deep fringe" reception area will notice that during certain conditions, weak signals, normally masked by noise, increase its strength to the point of allowing normal reception.
+Furthermore, in special conditions related to the specific state of the troposphere along the trajectory, the signals can reach very long distances [ko1983anomalous].
 Tropospheric propagated waves travel in the part of the atmosphere adjacent to the surface and extending to some 12000 m.
 Such signals are thus directly affected by weather conditions extending over hundreds of kilometers.

-Even if the maximum transmitted power of 14 dBm in LPWAN networks in Europe is much lower than that of FM transmissions, the advantage in terms of receiver sensitivity of both LoRa (thanks to the processing gain offered by spread spectrum modulation) and Sigfox
+Even if the maximum transmit power of 14 dBm in LPWAN networks in Europe is much lower than that of FM transmissions, the advantage in terms of receiver sensitivity of both LoRa (thanks to the processing gain offered by spread spectrum modulation) and Sigfox